-You can apply via the Climathon website from May 2018 clicking on the Join button.
+You can apply via the Climathon website by clicking on the Join button.

 During the city registration process you will be guided to a form where you can get in contact with the city host that is already registered to join forces organising the Climathon.

 In all Climathon communication English is the common language.
 All information that is on your Climathon city page should be available in English, but it can be available in the local language as well.
 The city pages and Climathon documents can be bilingual.
 The Climathon team provides customisable materials – where the text can be translated into your local language.
 After the event the online report should also be done in English.

 We highly encourage city hosts to reach out for sponsorship in their cities to make the event happen.
 You can give your sponsors visibility by uploading their logos on the city page and involving them in your social media campaign.

 Once you have verified your city via email, your city will appear on the map as a registered city.
 The next step will be to set up your individual city page for your Climathon.
 This will be possible from June and we will notify you as soon as the city pages are ready to be set up.
 The most important next steps for you are: